-Wall Street banks led by Goldman Sachs Group Inc. (GS) and Citigroup Inc. (C) are planning as much as $10 billion in commercial-mortgage bond sales as buyers pile into the debt, pushing yields to the lowest in more than five years.
+Wall Street banks led by Goldman Sachs Group Inc. (GS:US) and Citigroup Inc. (C:US) are planning as much as $10 billion in commercial-mortgage bond sales as buyers pile into the debt, pushing yields to the lowest in more than five years.

 Sales of commercial-mortgage backed securities are surging as the Federal Reserve holds interest rates at almost zero for more than four years, encouraging bond buyers to seek out riskier assets.
 Issuance of the debt is poised to rise 50 percent this year to $60 billion, according to Deutsche Bank.

 “Investors have been falling all over themselves to buy CMBS of all varieties since the beginning of the year,” Harris Trifon, a debt analyst at Deutsche Bank, said today in an interview at the Commercial Real Estate Finance Council’s annual convention in Miami.
 “The deals should be well absorbed by the market, but the amount of new supply could cause some indigestion.”

 About $10 billion in offerings are set for the next two weeks as monthly sales surge to the highest since 2007, according to Trifon.
 The commercial-mortgage backed securities market is recovering after shutting down when credit markets froze in 2008.
 A record $232 billion was sold in 2007, according to data compiled by Bloomberg.

 Morgan Stanley (MS:US) and Bank of America Corp. sold $1.4 billion of the bonds on Jan.
 9 at the tightest spreads since sales revived in 2009.
 The lenders issued top-ranked bonds maturing in 10 years to pay 72 basis points more than the benchmark swap rate, Bloomberg data show.
 That compares with 85 basis points on similar debt sold by JPMorgan Chase & Co. last month.
 A basis point is 0.01 percentage point.